jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-11.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 11.
+title: Chapter 11.
 "Of the Transposition of the Letters, on which the demonstration of the preceding Rule is founded."
+part: I
+section: II
+chapter: 11
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 11.
-"Of the Transposition of the Letters, on which the demonstration of the preceding Rule is founded."

 <span class="art">352</span> If we trace back the origin of the coefficients which
 we have been considering, we shall find, that each term is